 ”After my service ended, the Civil Rights movement was kicking into gear,” Johnson said.
 “I became attuned to history and politics.
 I later used the GI Bill to fund my graduate level studies in African American history.

-Since August of 2009, Johnson now 84, lives at the Montgomery Place in Chicago’s Hyde Park neighborhood, where he currently commits to helping others.
+Since August of 2009, Johnson now 84, has lived at a residence for senior citizens in Hyde Park, where he currently commits to helping others.

 Joseph Phillips is the Sports Editor for the Chicago Crusader Newspaper.
 He is a Chicago native, who has been a sports writer for over 17 years.
 He also hosts the SC Media News and Sports Network Q&A radio show on WHPK 88.5 FM Chicago.
 He can be reached at [email protected].